RENA LEINBERGER

-Her work has been exhibited in solo shows at the Museum of Contemporary Art (Chicago), Gallery 400 at University of Illinois of Chicago, Zg Gallery (Chicago), the Evanston Art Center (Evanston, Illinois) and 1R Gallery (Chicago).
-She has been included in group exhibitions at Queens Museum of Art (Queens, New York), Bronx Museum of the Arts (Bronx, New York), Smack Mellon (Brooklyn, New York), Newhouse Center for Contemporary Art at Snug Harbor Cultural Center (Staten Island, New York), CUE Art Foundation (New York), Massachusetts Museum of Contemporary Art - MASS MoCA (North Adams, Massachusetts), the Urban Institute of Contemporary Art (Grand Rapids, Michigan), and the City of San Antonio International Center (San Antonio, Texas), among others.
+Her work has been included in group shows internationally in Germany, Great Britain, Argentina and the United Arab Emirates.
+She has also been included in group exhibitions at Queens Museum of Art, Bronx Museum of the Arts, Smack Mellon, Newhouse Center for Contemporary Art at Snug Harbor Cultural Center, CUE Art Foundation, Massachusetts Museum of Contemporary Art - MASS MoCA , the Urban Institute of Contemporary Art in Grand Rapids, Michigan, Garnerville Art Center, John Davis Gallery, and the City of San Antonio International Center, among others.

-Her work has been reviewed in Sculpture Magazine, FiberArts, Chicago Tribune, the Chicago Reader, New City, Artnet, ArtSlant, Bridge Magazine, mouthtomouth and the Brooklyn Rail, among others.
+Her work has been reviewed in Sculpture Magazine, FiberArts, Chicago Tribune, ArtSpiel, the Chicago Reader, New City, Artnet, ArtSlant, Bridge Magazine, mouthtomouth and the Brooklyn Rail, among others.

 b.
 Ludington, Michigan